-Normalized OMB departure histograms computed using the original observations and the con-398 stant, 1st, 2nd, and 3rd order BC observations are shown in Fig. 3a-e.
-Each histogram is nor-399 malized based on its variance, with the curved red line on each panel representing a Gaussian 400 distribution with zero mean and a variance equal to that of the sample.
-Overall, the variance and 401 root mean square error (RMSE) are greatly reduced when the 1st order BC coefficients are ap-402 plied to the observations (Fig. 3c), which is primarily due to the smaller departures for the colder 403 brightness temperatures (e.g. Fig. 2c).
-The variance was further reduced when the 2nd order BC was used, with only minimal changes occurring when this was expanded to a 3rd order BC (Figs. 405 3d, e).
-The fact that the higher order terms only had a small impact on these statistics while simul-406 taneously having a large positive impact on the conditional biases in Fig. 2 illustrates that more detailed analysis methods such as 2-D probability distributions can provide additional insight into 408 the characteristics of the OMB departure distributions.
-Comparison of the histograms also shows 409 that the negative skewness in the original distribution (Fig. 3a) changes to positive skewness after the BC terms are applied.
-This behavior primarily results from a conditional positive skewness for brightness temperatures < 230 K that is evident in Fig. 2a by the tendency for the conditional bias in each column to be located above the bin with the maximum probability.
+that the higher-order terms only had a small impact on these statistics while simultaneously having a large positive impact on the conditional biases in Fig. 2 illustrates that more detailed analysis methods such as 2D probability distributions can provide additional insight into the characteristics of the OMB departure distributions.
+Comparison of the histograms also shows that the negative skewness in the original distribution (Fig. 3a) changes to positive skewness after the BC terms are applied.
+This behavior primarily results from a conditional positive skewness for brightness temperatures <230 K that is evident in Fig. 2a by the tendency for the conditional bias in each column to be located above the bin with the maximum probability.
 Because the same BC is applied to a given brightness temperature regardless of its OMB departure, the positive skewness in the conditional distributions is preserved as they are shifted upward, thereby leading to a positive skewness in the full BC distributions.

-17 2) CLOUD TOP HEIGHT PREDICTOR
+2) CLOUD-TOP HEIGHT PREDICTOR